Major in Secondary Education

 - SEC 455 Student Teaching in Secondary Schools (3 credits); requires formal admission to student teaching

 - SEC 457 Student Teaching in Special Fields (3 credits); requires formal admission to student teaching

 At least one of the following discipline-specific teaching methods courses is required:

 - ENG 440 Teaching of English

-- KIN 440 Instructional Techniques in Secondary Physical Education
+- KIN 440 Instructional Techniques for Middle and Secondary Physical Education Pedagogy

 - MTH 440 Teaching Secondary School Mathematics